George L. P. Weaver

-George Leon-Paul Weaver (May 18, 1912 – July 14, 1995) was an American labor leader, active in promoting civil rights both in the US and internationally.
-After serving as Assistant Secretary of Labor for International Affairs in both the Kennedy and Johnson administrations, he was in 1968 elected chair of the governing body of the UN's International Labour Organization.
+George Leon-Paul Weaver (May 18, 1912 – July 14, 1995) was an American labor leader, active in promoting civil rights both in the United States and internationally.
+After serving as Assistant Secretary of Labor for International Affairs in both the Kennedy and Johnson administrations, he was elected chair of the governing body of the International Labour Organization, a United Nations body, in 1968.
 He was the first American to be named "Honorary Commander" in the Order of the Defender of the Realm, a Malaysian federal award for meritorious service to the country.

-Education and early career
+Early life and education

-According to The Washington Post, "Mr. Weaver, a Washington resident, was born in Pittsburgh and grew up in Dayton, Ohio.
-He attended what now is Roosevelt University in Chicago and Howard University law school."
+Weaver was born in Pittsburgh, Pennsylvania, and grew up in Dayton, Ohio.
+He attended what now is Roosevelt University in Chicago and Howard University law school in Washington, D.C.
 In 1962, Howard University awarded him an honorary law degree.